aiplanethub/5-week_Data_Science_Bootcamp/week-3/171-Day 7: Logistic Regression Intuition and Practice (Optional).md

 * See the correlation between department and employee retention
 * Separate dependent and independent variables.
 * Split the data into train set and test set
-* Now build Logistic Regression model and make predictions for test data
+* Now build a Logistic Regression model and make predictions for test data
 * Measure the accuracy of the model